COVID-19 Evangelization Resources

-For Tutorial on how to use ZOOM for Evangelization within your parish, please click below, to watch our recorded ZOOM training session.
+For a tutorial on how to use Zoom for your parish activities, please click below to watch our recorded Zoom training session:

 - It is important to remember that Archdiocese of Cincinnati safe environment policies remain in effect.
 During the three-week closure of the schools, faculty and staff are still prohibited from: